necst/grcuda/README.md

 ```

 5. **Setup your GraalVM and GrCUDA environment**
-* Add the following to your environment (assuming you have installed the releases mentioned in step 2 and 3)
+* Add the following to your environment (assuming you have installed the releases mentioned in step 2 and 3).
+Add these lines to `~/.bashrc` to make them permanent.

 ```
 export PATH=~/mx:$PATH
-export JAVA_HOME=~/labsjdk-ce-11.0.11-jvmci-21.1-b05
+export JAVA_HOME=~/labsjdk-ce-11.0.12-jvmci-21.2-b08
-export GRAAL_HOME=~/graalvm-ce-java11-21.1.0
+export GRAAL_HOME=~/graalvm-ce-java11-21.2.0
 export GRAALVM_HOME=$GRAAL_HOME
 export PATH=$GRAAL_HOME/bin:$PATH
 export PATH=$JAVA_HOME/bin:$PATH
+export GRCUDA_HOME=~/grcuda
 ```
+* `source ~/.bashrc` to make changes available.

 6. **Install languages for GraalVM** (optional, but recommended)